DrParulShah/Lending_Club_Project/README.md

     Conclusion 1:  The first plot indicates clearly that number of 'Not Verified' borrowers who have fully paid is siggnificantly higher than 'Source Verified' or 'Verified' catagory.
     Conclusion 2: Second graph shows that number of 'Non-verified' defaulters is very close to 'Verified' defaulters with slight higher number
     Conclusion 3: This is a very serious concern.
 It looks like the verification process itself is faulty and needs to be evaluated and revised.

+## Summary
+Exploratory Data Analysis of Lending Club data gave some very important insights which can help the company in reducing the risk while giving loans in future.
+- Attributes of a Low-Risk Loan:
+    - Grade A or B & Sub-grade - A1 to C3
+    - 36 months term, interest rate which is less than 11, monthly installments size which is less tan 400$
+- Attributes of a high-risk Loan:
+    - Grade G, Sub-grades F3 and above
+    - Purpose of taking loan as debt consolidation / credit card / small business / other
+    - interest rate wich is more than 22, monthly installments which is greter than 800$

+To our surprise, ratio of Fully paid / Defaulted for Mortgage is higher compared to other catagories pointing to low-risk.
+This might be because if the house is already on mortgage, defaulting means losing it completely and so the borrowers will try their best to repay.

+The most important finding was that non-verified loans are more likelyy to fully pay tan the verified ones, which cannot be true for obvious reasons.
+The whole point of verifying borrower's information is to reduce risk.
+This indicates that the verification process that is followed is flawed and needs some major revision.

 ## Technologies Used